guidoferreyra/TypeLab-2020-demo-notes/0_Command-line-tools-intro.md

 # Command line tools intro

-Most of the time that we are using our computers we are operating them trough a graphical user interface (GUI), alternatively operating systems provides an interface based only on inputing texts trough in a terminal, this is the command line interface (CLI).
-By using it we not only could operate the operating system functions but also there are a lot of third-party tools that can be really helpful and almost vital in a font production workflow.
+Most of the time that we are using our computers we are operating them trough a graphical user interface (GUI), alternatively operating systems provides an interface based only on inputing texts in a terminal, this is the command line interface (CLI).
+By using it we not only could operate the operating system functions but also use a lot of third-party tools that can be really helpful and pretty vital in a font production workflow.

-At the beginning the use of this interface can be a little intimidating but after understanding some basic concepts it becomes a really useful and performant way to perform some tasks.
+At the beginning, the use of this interface can be a little intimidating but after understanding some basic concepts it becomes a really useful and performant way to perform some tasks.
 Personally, I strongly recommend to spend some time configuring how the terminal looks, in my case it helped me a lot to get confortable with the CLI.

-There is a common idea that using the terminal without being an expert can break your computer, I think is really hard to crash your computer unless you are messing with the operating system configurations, so I don’t think we should be afraid of using it.
+There is a common idea that using the terminal without you being an expert can break your computer, I think is really hard to crash your computer unless you are messing with the operating system files, so I don’t think we should be afraid of using it.

 # First Steps

 1. Open your Terminal app of preference.
-You will notice a `~` in the prompt, this represents the home folder of your computer
+You will notice a `~` in the prompt, this represents the home folder of your computer.
-2. Alternatively we can type the command `pwd`  to see in what directory we are right now
+2. Alternatively we can type the command `pwd`  to see in what directory we are right now.
 3. `ls`  will list all the directories and files  inside de current directory.
 4. `cd`  (_change directory_)  it used to move us to another directory.
 A few examples here:
    - `cd Desktop` (Using a relative path to our current directory)
    - `cd /Users/guidoferreyra/Documents/Arduino` (using an absolute path to a directory in our computer)
      Tip: By drag and dropping directories to our terminal window it will paste the absolute path to it.
    - `cd ~` Will lead us to the _home_ directory of our computer.